sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 You can speak with animals (as the spell) of the same type as your curse (bears for a wereboar, boars for a wereboar, and so on).
 You can also cast *animal friendship* without spending material components, but are only able to target animals of the same type as your curse.
 Once you have used this feature

-to cast *animal friendship*, you canít use it again until you finish a long rest.
+to cast *animal friendship*, you can√≠t use it again until you finish a long rest.
 In addition, you have advantage on Charisma checks made against animals when the moon is full.

 ### Moon Speech